pubs/pubs/readme.md

 If you use latex, you can automatize references, by running `pubs export > references.bib` each time you update your library, which also fits well as a `makefile` rule.

 This ensures that your reference file is always up-to-date; you can cite a paper in your manuscript a soon as you add it in pubs.
-This means that if you have, for instance, a doi on a webpage, you only need to do:
+This means that if you have, for instance, a DOI on a webpage, you only need to do:
   ```
   pubs add -D 10.1007/s00422-012-0514-6
   ```